Local Development Framework

 The number of planning applications received and the number being determined can vary each year, which can indicate changes in workload.

-The number of applications received for major developments has slightly increased, which is a positive sign that development proposals are continuing to come forward.
+The number of applications received for major developments has increased, which is a positive sign that development proposals are continuing to come forward.

 There has been a decrease in the number of applications received for minor and other category developments.
 The decrease is undoubtedly linked to the slow down in the national and local economy, but it is also possible that this decrease is partly due to increased take-up on the Development Enquiry Service which assists customers in getting the application right the first time or avoids inappropriate applications being submitted.